BlockstreamResearch/bip-frost-dkg/README.md

 We give a brief overview of the low-level building blocks of ChillDKG, namely the DKG protocols SimplPedPop and EncPedPod.
 We stress that **this document does not endorse the direct use of SimplPedPop or EncPedPod as DKG protocols.**
-While SimplPedPop and EncPedPop may in principle serve as building blocks for other DKG designs (e.g., for applications that already incorporate a broadcast mechanism), this requires careful further consideration, which is not in the scope of this document.
+While SimplPedPop and EncPedPop may in principle serve as building blocks for other DKG designs (e.g., for applications that already incorporate a consensus mechanism), this requires careful further consideration, which is not in the scope of this document.
 Consequently, we implementations should not expose the algorithms of the building blocks as part of a high-level API, which is intended to be safe to use.